Bandyer/Bandyer-Android-SDK/README.md

 - Screen sharing in call
 - Call Recording

+## News 2.0.0
+- 2020-02-16: Bandyer-Android-SDK 2.0.0 has been released.
+New UI system with breaking changes and simplification of APIs.
+Fixed minor bugs.
+For other changes read the [release notes](https://github.com/Bandyer/Bandyer-Android-SDK/releases/tag/v2.0.0).

 ## News 1.5.x
 - 2020-11-06: Bandyer-Android-SDK 1.5.9 has been released.
 Added the capability to use usb camera during the call.
 Improved UI/UX and fixed minor bugs.
 For other changes read the [release notes](https://github.com/Bandyer/Bandyer-Android-SDK/releases/tag/v1.5.9).

-## News 1.4.x
-- 2020-10-08: Bandyer-Android-SDK 1.4.16 has been released.
-Improved UI/UX and fixed minor bugs.
-For other changes read the [release notes](https://github.com/Bandyer/Bandyer-Android-SDK/releases/tag/v1.4.16).

 ## Documentation